Atok, Benguet: Climate

-Like most part of Benguet it has subtropical highland climate, during the cold months of the year, the municipality experiences very low temperatures reaching 9 C. This causes frost to settle on the ground, causing millions of damage to crops, but drawing tourists to the town.
+Like most part of Benguet it has subtropical highland climate, during the cold months of the year, the municipality experiences very low temperatures reaching 9 C. This causes common frost to settle on the ground, causing millions of damage to crops, but drawing tourists to the town.

 Barangays

 Atok is politically subdivided into 8 barangays.
-These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.
+Each barangay consists of puroks and some have sitios.

 Demographics

 In the 2020 census, Atok had a population of 19,218.
 The population density was sigfig 19,218/214.99.